Khmelnytskyi: 19th and early 20th century

-A series of anti-Jewish pogroms have been carried out in the region, known together as the Proskurov pogrom.
+With the fall of the Russian Empire, the city was contested by Poles, Ukrainians and Soviets.
+During that period, a series of anti-Jewish pogroms were carried out in the region, known together as the Proskurov pogrom.
 According to Vinnytsia's city archives, the pogrom was conducted on the Friday night of February 15, 1919, by one of the otamans (generals) of the Ukrainian People's Army, Otaman Semysenko (also rendered as Semesenko).
 Estimates vary as to the number of victims, some putting the death toll at 1,500 Jews in Proskurov alone, with 600 more killed in nearby Filshtein.

 The Chief Otaman Petliura had been appointed head of state just two days prior to the tragedy, on February the 13th.
 Petliura issued Order 131 in which he mentioned the fact that numerous Jewish parties in Ukraine (Bund, Poale Zion, Folks-Partei, Unificationists) rose to defend the sovereignty of the Ukrainian Republic and were cooperating with the Ukrainian government.
 He condemned such pogroms, calling those initiating them deserters and enemies of the State that must be liquidated.
 The order was co-signed by the Chief of Staff, Otaman Yunakiv.
 The order was published in the Ukraina newspaper on February 20 (March 4, new style).
 Later, Petliura issued a special order to execute Semysenko for being the pogrom initiator.
 According to sources the order was carried out on March 20, 1920.
 Other sources claim that he was released.

 During the Schwartzbard trial, at the end of which Petliura's assassin was pardoned on the grounds of self-trail (revenge), the main argument of the defense was that Schwartzbard had acted as an avenger of the Jews killed in pogroms perpetrated during Petliura's rule.

+During the Polish–Soviet War, in the first half of 1920 the city was controlled by Poland as part of the Podolian District, and afterwards it passed to Soviet Ukraine.

+Interwar period

+As part of korenizatsiia, in 1924, a Polish village council was established in the then village of Hrechany (Hreczany; now a district of the city), whose entire population was Polish.
+Hrechany was designed to become the capital of a new Polish National District, however, the plan was abandoned by the Soviet authorities.
+In 1936, part of the Polish population was expelled to Kazakhstan.
+During the Polish Operation of the NKVD, the local Polish population was persecuted with mass deportations and executions.
+It was one of two cities in Podolia where the most Poles were executed (alongside Kamianets-Podilskyi).